yuraloginoff/Sliderify/README.md

 ## CSS
 Sliderify plugin is provided with 2 css files: `jquery.sliderify.css` and `theme.css`.
 You can edit `theme.css` to change default styling. `jquery.sliderify.css` contains some kind of plugin's core so edit it at your own risk.

-You should specify image container width.
-It equals images width.
-	.slider { width: 500px; }
+You should specify image container width: `.slider { width: 500px; }`

-You can redefine CSS class names.
+Also you can redefine CSS class names.
 See below.

 ## JavaScript